blynkkk/blynkkk.github.io/Troubleshooting.md

    * If it doesn't work, try looking into [serial debug prints](./Troubleshooting.md#enable-debug).
 5. Done!
 Add your modifications and functionality.
 Enjoy Blynk!

+***Note:*** when you have multiple devices connected to your network, they should all have different MAC and IP addresses.
+For example, when using 2 Arduino UNO with Ethernet shields, flashing default example to both of them will cause connection problems.
+You should use [manual ethernet configuration](https://github.com/blynkkk/blynk-library/blob/master/examples/BoardsAndShields/Arduino_Ethernet_Manual/Arduino_Ethernet_Manual.ino) example.

 ## Delay

 Your application might be calling a delay() function or sleeps/cycles for a long time inside of the loop(), like this: